How to Register a Car in MissouriHow to Register a Car in Missouri

 • $25,000 per accident for property

-You will be required to show proof of insurance every time you renew your vehicle registration.
+You must show proof of insurance every time you renew your vehicle registration.

-When there is a change in vehicle ownership, a safety inspection must be performed before transferring ownership.
-The inspection is then good for 60 days starting with the date of inspection.
+When vehicle ownership changes, a safety inspection must be performed before transferring ownership.
+The inspection is then good for 60 days, starting from the date of inspection.

-If there is no change in ownership, an inspection is required once every two years to renew your motor vehicle registration.
+If there has been no change in ownership, a motor vehicle registration renewal requires an inspection once every two years.

 Know How to Register Your Vehicle in Missouri